TideIllustrated - Where Alabama basketball landed in the AP preseason poll

 Alabama started last season ranked No. 14 in the AP preseason poll.
 The Crimson Tide went on to post a 19-14, losing to Notre Dame in the first round of the NCAA Tournament.

+Alabama has six preseason top-25 opponents on this season’s schedule, including No. 2 Gonzaga, No. 3 Houston, No. 4 Kentucky, No. 10 Arkansas, No. 11 Tennessee and No. 15 Auburn.

-Alabama is heading into its fourth season under head coach Nate Oats.
-The Crimson Tide returns three starters from last year’s team in point guard Jahvon Quinerly, forward Noah Gurley and center Charles Bediako.
+The Crimson Tide is heading into its fourth season under head coach Nate Oats.
+Alabama returns three starters from last year’s team in point guard Jahvon Quinerly, forward Noah Gurley and center Charles Bediako.
 It also brings back backup forward Darius Miles and five-star guard Nimari Burnett, who sat out the last year with a knee injury after transferring in from Texas Tech.

 This offseason, Alabama brought in a pair of transfer guards in Ohio’s Mark Sears and St. Bonaventure’s Dom Welch.
 The Crimson Tide also added a five-man signing class featuring four SI99 members in small forward Brandon Miller, point guard Jaden Bradley, forward Noah Clowney and shooting guard Rylan Griffen as well as highly-rated JUCO forward Nick Pringle.